Office of Student Services

 Additional Information: Departmental Category: Graduate Education

-Examines processes writers use from early ages to maturity by investigating current research related to writing curriculum, instruction, and policy.
+In this course, MA students examine processes that writers use from early ages to maturity by investigating current research related to writing curriculum, instruction, and policy.
 Includes opportunities for students to engage in inquiry related to writing curriculum and instruction in K-12 classrooms.
+This course will also examine the ways in which the Science of Reading and Writing can be incorporated into writing pedagogy models.

 Additional Information: Departmental Category: Graduate Education